Job title Head of Physiotherapy

 Universities usually look for A Levels Grade B/C. One A Level should be in biological science.
 Students should also hold a minimum of five GCSEs at grade C and above and include Maths, English Language and Sciences.

-What other qualifications do would-be physiotherapists need?
+What qualifications do physiotherapists need?

 Complete your hospital/clinic rotations as a junior physiotherapist to gain all round experience before specialising.
 Also, volunteer with a sports organisation/team to gain experience.
 Experience a day in the life of a sports physiotherapist by shadowing a physiotherapist for a day.